Tony Nese: Return to independent circuit (2012–2016)

-WWE
+WWE (2016–2021)

 205 Live debut (2016–2018)

 On June 11, 2016, at Evolve 63, Nese defeated Lince Dorado, Drew Gulak, Johnny Gargano and T. J. Perkins to qualify for WWE's Cruiserweight Classic tournament.
 The tournament began on June 23, with Nese defeating Anthony Bennett in his first round match.
 On July 14, Nese was eliminated from the tournament by Brian Kendrick.

 On the September 26 episode of Raw, Nese made his main roster debut, losing to Cruiserweight Champion T.J.
 Perkins.
 On the October 3 episode of Raw, Nese won his first match on the main roster against Rich Swann.
 Nese made his pay-per-view debut on the Hell in a Cell pre-show, teaming with Drew Gulak and Ariya Daivari in a losing effort to Cedric Alexander, Lince Dorado and Sin Cara.
 On the Survivor Series pre-show, Nese, Drew Gulak and Ariya Daivari lost to T.J.
 Perkins, Rich Swann, and Noam Dar.
 In early 2017, Nese would later wrestle on 205 Live and Main Event, trading wins and losses over Gran Metalik, Lince Dorado and Mustafa Ali.
 Nese began aligning with Enzo Amore's faction which consisting of Ariya Daivari, Drew Gulak and Noam Dar, they dubbed themselves as "The Zo Train".
 On the December 12 episode of 205 Live, Nese was attacked by The Zo Train.
 Nese returned two weeks later, unsure of his position as a member of the Zo Train, and defeated Akira Tozawa.
 Amore was fired from WWE in January 2018, thus quietly disbanding The Zo Train.

 On the February 13 episode of 205 Live, Nese was entered into a Cruiserweight Championship tournament to determine a new Cruiserweight Champion, where he was defeated by Drew Gulak in a first round.
 On the March 27 episode of 205 Live, Nese was defeated by Mark Andrews.
 On the April 10 episode of 205 Live, Nese saved Andrews from an attack of Drew Gulak, turning face in the process.
 On April 27, Nese participated in the Greatest Royal Rumble, entering at number 10, eliminating Hornswoggle, before being eliminated by Kofi Kingston and Xavier Woods.